Nitlix/PALEClick/README.md

 * config.json

-### ✨After researching and looking into different clicking methods, we have came up with several of the most popular ones:
+### ✨After researching and looking into different clicking methods, we have come up with several of the most popular ones:
 * Jitter Clicking
 * Butterfly Clicking
 * Delayed Drag Clicking (Normal Drag Clicking)